BLCM/BLCMods/Borderlands 2 mods/theNocturni/GrenadeResistance/readme.md

 	this removes grenade resistance from enemies

-	Saturn.txt, Constructor.txt, and Raidboss.txt removes the grenade resistance of Saturn, Constructors, and Terra/Vermi respectively
+	Saturn.txt, Constructor.txt, Jack.txt, and Raidboss.txt removes the grenade resistance of Saturn, Constructors, Jack, and Terra/Vermi respectively

 	All.txt removes it for all of them.

+changelog

+	v2-2017/06/25

+	removed Warden, the Constructor from 1340 quest, and Jack's grenade resistance